Yorkshire Universities Air Squadron

-The Yorkshire Universities Air Squadron (more commonly known as YUAS) is a Royal Air Force flying training unit that currently operates out of RAF Leeming in North Yorkshire, England.
-One of fourteen University Air Squadrons, the unit traditionally recruits students from universities across the Yorkshire and Humber region and provides bursaries for those who wish to pursue a career in the Royal Air Force.
+Yorkshire Universities Air Squadron (more commonly known as YUAS) is a Royal Air Force flying training unit that currently operates out of RAF Leeming in North Yorkshire, England.
+One of fifteen University Air Squadrons, the unit traditionally recruits students from universities across the Yorkshire and Humber region and provides bursaries for those who wish to pursue a career in the Royal Air Force.

 History

 YUAS was formed in 1969 when the University Air Squadron (UAS) from Hull and the UAS from Leeds, were combined to make YUAS.
 Leeds UAS was formed in January 1941 and had been allocated to airfields at Sherburn-in-Elmet and RAF Yeadon.
 Whilst at Yeadon, the squadron represented the final RAF presence when the airfield had gone over to a commercial operation as (what is now) Leeds Bradford Airport.
 Hull UAS was formed at RAF Driffield, but flew out of Leconfield and Brough.
 With the amalgamation of the two squadrons in 1969, flying was retained at RAF Leconfield for students from Hull University.
 As a formed squadron, YUAS first flew from RAF Church Fenton between 1969 and 1975.

 The Queen approved the badge for the squadron in 1972; the blazon depicts a Yorkshire white rose with an open book on top of it.
 The rose represents Yorkshire, and the book represents the universities of the county.
 In July 1976, two Bulldog aircraft from the squadron were damaged over Southport beach in north west England.
 One aircraft went into a spin from which the aircrew could not recover, and both pilot and instructor bailed out, with the instructor's parachute opening just before he hit the ground, which resulted in spinal damage.
 The student pilot was unhurt.
 Another aircraft landed on the beach to check on the bailed-out crew, and this second aircraft flipped over in the mud.
 All aircrew survived.

 When Church Fenton was placed under a care and maintenance programme as a Relief Landing Ground (RLG) for RAF Linton-on-Ouse, the squadron moved to RAF Finningley in 1975.
 It returned to a resurgent Church Fenton in 1995 when RAF Finningley was closed.